19 tours analyzed 400+ km of trails hiked Honest "who it's NOT for" on every page

 Risco is 25 Fontes' overlooked sibling.
 It ends at a viewing platform facing a single, dramatic waterfall plunging roughly 100m down a vertical cliff.
 Much quieter, most visitors skip it and go straight to 25 Fontes.
 If you only have time for one short walk and want the most dramatic payoff, Risco wins.

-Local Wisdom — The 25 Fontes Crowd Problem
+Local Wisdom, The 25 Fontes Crowd Problem

 Should You Combine Both?

 Yes, this is the recommended approach.
 From Rabaçal, walk to the Risco turnoff first (20 min), see the waterfall, return to the junction, then continue to 25 Fontes (30 min).
 Total: approximately 11km, 4 hours.
 One of Madeira's top half-day hikes.
+I did them as a combined walk on a Tuesday in June, starting at 7:30 AM.
+By the time I reached 25 Fontes lagoon around 9:30 AM, the crowd was manageable, maybe 30 people.
+When I passed back through at 11 AM on my return, the queue for photos was 20 people deep.
+The early start makes a dramatic difference.

 Guided: Combined 25 Fontes + Risco Tour